 You might never have considered the idea of an SUV Convertible.
 Most car makers haven't.
 Land Rover though, has decided that it's time for one and has brought us this rather pretty Evoque Convertible in a move that competitors are sure to follow.
 It's the first time the marque has developed any kind of proper convertible model.
 This drop-top model includes all the things that have lately improved the fixed-top version of this car.
 Namely an efficient Ingenium TD4 diesel engine, classy cabin features and a much improved infotainment system.
 The result is anything but an inexpensive package but it's an undeniably very unique one.

-We haven't yet tried an Evoque Convertible - but the prospects look good.
+So, what's it like?
+Very nice indeed actually.
 The engines are carried over from pokier versions of the standard fixed-top models, which means that buyers get a choice of either a 180PS TD4 diesel unit or a 240PS 2.0-litre turbo Si4 petrol powerplant.
 Diesel buyers get the choice of permanent 4WD or an 'Active Driveline' 4WD set-up that defaults to 2WD in tarmac use.
-This 'Active' set-up's standard on the petrol Si4 which makes 62mph from rest in 7.8s en route to 130mph. the TD4 diesel should feel stronger through the gears though, thanks to a potent 430Nm of torque.
+This 'Active' set-up's standard on the petrol Si4 which makes 62mph from rest in 7.8s en route to 130mph.
+The TD4 diesel should feel stronger through the gears though, thanks to a potent 430Nm of torque.
 Evoque Convertible buyers have to have the brand's smooth-shifting 9-speed ZF automatic transmission.
 On 'Active Driveline' 4WD models, a 'Torque Vectoring by Braking' feature further enhances agility and safety by redirecting torque to counteract understeer.
 Off-road ability is enhanced with the fitment of All-Terrain Progress Control.
 This function maintains a pre-determined speed - selected using the cruise control function - in forward or reverse gears between 1.1mph and 19mph, allowing the driver to concentrate on negotiating tricky terrain.

 Design and Build